 Executive Producer, Wisconsin Public Radio's nationally-syndicated program To the Best of Our Knowledge

 |Nonmember (Student / Postdoc / Resident / Fellow)

-Moderated by Steve Paulson, Executive Producer of Wisconsin Public Radio's To the Best of Our Knowledge, this four-part lecture series brings together leading experts from various fields to discuss how the latest research is challenging our understanding of the very nature and function of consciousness in our daily lives.
+Moderated by Steve Paulson, Executive Producer of Wisconsin Public Radio's To the Best of Our Knowledge, this four-part lecture series brings together leading experts from various fields to discuss how the latest research is challenging our understanding of the very nature of mortality.

 To learn more about each lecture and to purchase tickets, click on the links below.